aws-samples/step-functions-workflows-collection/eventbridge-rules-to-schedules/README.md

     The Amazon Resource Name (ARN) of the IAM role to be used for the schedule.

     **Note:** This parameter is required if `Rules` or `RulesS3Uri` does not mention `ScheduleRoleArn` for at least one of the rules.
 If all dictionaries in `Rules` contain `ScheduleRoleArn`, then `ScheduleRoleArn` at the root level is not required.
 If any dictionaries in `Rules` or `RulesS3Uri` does not have it, then it becomes required at the root level.
+Make sure that that role has permissions to invoke the target.
+Check the sample role permissions [here](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-targets-templated.html#managing-targets-templated-sqs)

 - **RuleState** *(string)* – The state of the rule.